Data-Archive-Project/backend/README.md

 - User authentication and authorization
 - Document management and version control
 - Access control with role-based permissions
-- Notification and alert system
+- Email Notification and alert system
-- Audit logging for system activity tracking

 ### Prerequisites